Community Living in Yellowstone

 WiFi is available in almost every employee residence (Roosevelt Lodge is an exception), but comes through a third-party provider with limited bandwidth, meaning your internet connection won’t always be stable or reliable.
 There are cellular towers located within the park at Canyon, Mammoth, Grant, Old Faithful, and Lake.
 Reception varies based on your provider and the service plan you choose.

-Click on the images to see maps of where you will live and work in each village.
-All dorms (blue boxes) are within walking distance of where you will be working.
+Click on the images to learn more about where you will live and work in each village.
+All dorms are within walking distance of where you will be working.

 Gardiner, Montana is the base of operations for our Human Resources, Laundry, Warehouse, and Transportation departments.
 Gardiner is a thriving community located at the Northern Entrance (with great mountain views!).
 Mammoth is the hub for our year-round operations in the park.
 It is also where wildlife roams.
 Bison and elk can often be spotted.
 As the lowest elevation of all the villages in the park (6,239 ft. / 1,902 meters), hiking around Mammoth is a favorite spring and fall activity.